bevacqua/dragula/readme.markdown

 #### `options.direction`

 When an element is dropped onto a container, it'll be placed near the point where the mouse was released.
 If the `direction` is `'vertical'`, the default value, the Y axis will be considered.
-Otherwise, if the `direction` is `'horizontal'`, the X axis will be considered.
+If the `direction` is `'horizontal'`, the X axis will be considered, and if it's `'mixed'` both axes will be considered.

 #### `options.invalid`